-Dr. Kyrpides joined the DOE Joint Genome Institute in 2004 to lead the Genome Biology Program and the development of the data management and comparative analysis platforms for microbial genomes and metagenomes (IMG).
+Dr. Kyrpides joined the DOE Joint Genome Institute in 2004 to lead the Genome Biology Program and the development of the comparative analysis platforms for microbial genomes and metagenomes (IMG).
 He became the Metagenomics Program head in 2010 and has the combined Microbial Genomes and Metagenomes Program since 2011.
 Prior to joining the DOE Joint Genome Institute, Dr. Kyrpides led the development of the genome analysis and Bioinformatics core at Integrated Genomics Inc. in Chicago, IL.
-He did his postdoctoral studies with Carl Woese at the University of Illinois at Urbana-Champaign and with Ross Overbeek at the Argonne National Laboratory.
+He did his postdoctoral studies with Carl Woese at the University of Illinois at Urbana-Champaign and at Argonne National Laboratory.
 Dr. Kyrpides’ research focus on Microbiome Research with an emphasis on Microbiome Data Science.
 His group is developing novel methods for enabling large-scale comparative analysis, as well as mining and visualization of big data.

 - PhD in Molecular Biology and Biotechnology, University of Crete, Greece

 - Thomson Reuters Highly Cited Researcher/The World’s Most Influential Scientific minds 2014-2020 (Biology & Biochemistry)

 - ASM’s USFCC/J. Roger Porter Award, 2018; Honorary Doctorate from the Aristotle University of Thessaloniki, 2017

 - The van Niel International Prize for Studies in Bacterial Systematics (2012-2014)

 - 2007: Outstanding Performance Award, Lawrence Berkeley National Laboratory